 The design and constructional philosophy of Pier Luigi Nervi in the works realised for the world of sport

-Mobile backdrops that reproduce imaginary setting, elements in wood, rubber and metal, animal shapes and fragments of nature: the installation by Parasite 2.0 studio is arriving
+Fantastic settings, elements in wood, rubber and metal, animal shapes and fragments of nature: in arrival the installation by the Parasite 2.0 studio

 A open dialogue among the selected works of Italian and international artists and architects present in the MAXXI collection around the theme of vision.